-- (14) Creative Commons licensed content can be used freely and may potentially be modified for educational and instructional purposes including videos, podcasts and teaching/learning resources for educational or instructional purposes. - (15) Each Creative Commons Licence will specify the kind of attribution and uses that can be made of the content. - (16) When using Creative Commons content, a URL to the Creative Commons Licence used must be provided.
+- (14) Creative Commons licensed content can be used freely and may potentially be modified for educational and instructional purposes including videos, podcasts and teaching/learning resources for educational or instructional purposes. - (15) Each Creative Commons Licence will specify the kind of attribution and uses that can be made of the content. - (16) When using Creative Commons content, a URL to the Creative Commons Licence must be provided.

-Section 113P Statutory Licence
+Section 113P statutory licence

-- (17) A 113P Licence allows educational institutions to copy and communicate text, artistic and broadcast material, including television and radio broadcasts, for educational purposes without contacting the copyright owner.
-CDU is party to 113P Licences negotiated between Universities Australia and: - a.
-Copyright Agency Limited (text and artistic content); and
+- (17) A 113P licence allows educational institutions to copy and communicate text, artistic and broadcast material, including television and radio broadcasts, for educational purposes without contacting the copyright owner.
+CDU is party to 113P licences negotiated between Universities Australia and: - a.
+Copyright Agency Limited (text and artistic content); and - b.
+Screenrights (broadcast content).

-- b.
-Screenrights (broadcast content). - (18) The Library provides centralised management of all works covered by the 113P Licence. - (19) Resources, including presentations, lectures, broadcast works and other learning resources, containing 113P License content must not be uploaded on external digital platforms and services unless those services have been specifically contracted for that use by the Library. - (20) All text and artistic works covered by the 113P License may only be made available to students through the University's Reading List Service. - (21) Text and artistic works from print and online sources can be used in presentations, lecture notes, learning guides and other learning resources.
-Content containing 113P License content must have an appropriate copyright notice attached at the beginning of the file or provided as a gateway to the content. - (22) Printed Course Readers containing book chapters, articles, images, lecture notes and other printed learning content, are governed by the 113P Licence and must have their details recorded in the University's Reading List Service and a copy of the electronic master provided to the Library to meet compliance requirements. - (23) Printed course readers containing 113P License content must have an appropriate copyright notice attached at the beginning of the document. - (24) The 113P Licence allows recording of copies of anything broadcast on radio or television, including Pay TV services, and broadcasts made available on the broadcaster's website to be used for educational purposes.
-113P Licence broadcast works can be: - a. copied and communicated for the educational purposes of the University via the University Streaming Media Service; - b. shown and captured in lectures or tutorials; - c. recorded or pre-recorded; and - d. made into compilations. - (25) The University recommends linking to online streaming copies of broadcasts via the broadcaster's website or via Library subscribed services rather than housing content in the University's Streaming Media Service where possible. - (26) All broadcast content intended to be housed at the University may only be made available to students via the University's Streaming Media Service. - (27) Recordings of broadcasts must not be uploaded directly to the Learning Management System. - (28) Where broadcasts are purchased this must occur via the Library to ensure the compliance requirements are met.
+- (18) The Library provides centralised management of all works covered by the 113P licence. - (19) Resources, including presentations, lectures, broadcast works and other learning resources, containing 113P licence content must not be uploaded on external digital platforms and services unless those services have been specifically contracted for that use by the Library. - (20) All text and artistic works covered by the 113P licence may only be made available to students through the University's Reading List Service. - (21) Text and artistic works from print and online sources can be used in presentations, lecture notes, learning guides and other learning resources.
+Content containing 113P licence content must have an appropriate copyright notice attached at the beginning of the file or provided as a gateway to the content. - (22) Printed Course Readers containing book chapters, articles, images, lecture notes and other printed learning content are governed by the 113P licence and must have their details recorded in the University's Reading List Service and a copy of the electronic master provided to the Library to meet compliance requirements. - (23) Printed course readers containing 113P licensed content must have an appropriate copyright notice attached at the beginning of the document. - (24) The 113P licence allows recording of copies of anything broadcast on radio or television and broadcasts made available on the broadcaster's website to be used for educational purposes.
+113P licence broadcast works can be: - a. copied and communicated for the educational purposes of the University via the University Streaming Media Service; - b. shown and captured in lectures or tutorials; - c. recorded or pre-recorded; and - d. made into compilations. - (25) Where possible, staff should to online streaming copies of broadcasts via the broadcaster's website or via Library subscribed services rather than housing content in the University's Streaming Media Service. - (26) All broadcast content housed at the University may only be made available to students via the University's Streaming Media Service.
+Recordings of broadcasts must not be uploaded directly to the Learning Management System. - (27) Purchases of broadcasts must occur via the Library to ensure the compliance requirements are met.